Contact open books with flexible pages

-Now for flexible Weinstein domains one has the following vanishing result, which follows from the exact triangle for symplectic homology established by Bourgeois-Ekholm-Eliashberg \cite{BEE} and the vanishing of Legendrian contact homology for flexible Legendrians \cite{EES}: \begin{theorem} Let $(W_{flex},d\lambda)$ be a flexible Weinstein domain.
-Then $SH_*(W_{flex},d\lambda) =0$. \end{theorem} As an immediate consequence we conclude: \begin{corollary} Let $(W_{flex},d\lambda)$ be a flexible Weinstein domain and let $\varphi$ be an exact symplectomorphism supported in the interior of $W_{flex}$.
-Then $\varphi^* = Id^*$ on $H^*(W_{flex})$. \end{corollary} In particular, this puts strong restrictions on what diffeomorphisms can be realized by (exact) symplectomorphisms in that they must belong to the kernel of the natural map
+As an immediate consequence of the discussion above and Theorem~\ref{thm:W_flex} we have \begin{corollary} Let $(W_{flex},d\lambda)$ be a flexible Weinstein domain and let $\varphi$ be an exact symplectomorphism supported in the interior of $W_{flex}$.
+Then $\varphi^* = \Id$ on $H^*(W_{flex};\mathbb{Q})$. \end{corollary} In particular, this puts strong restrictions on what diffeomorphisms can be realized by (exact) symplectomorphisms in that they must belong to the kernel of the natural map

-In fact given our current state of understanding one might conjecture the following: \begin{conjecture} Any compactly supported symplectomorphism of a flexible Weinstein structure is isotopic/homotopic to the identity. \end{conjecture} To garner the conjecture with some intuition, it is known that flexible Weinstein manifolds admit no lagrangian spheres so that there can be no Dehn-Seidel twists in their symplectomorphism groups.
+In fact given our current state of understanding one might conjecture the following: \begin{conjecture} Any compactly supported symplectomorphism of a flexible Weinstein structure is isotopic/homotopic to the identity. \end{conjecture}

+To garner some intuition for the conjecture, it is known that flexible Weinstein manifolds admit no lagrangian spheres so that there can be no Dehn-Seidel twists in their symplectomorphism groups.